mtumilowicz/big-data-scala-spark-batch-workshop/README.md

     ```
 ### joins
 * Broadcast Hash Join (map-side-only join)
-    * used when joining one small and large
+    * used when joining small with large
         * small = fitting in the driver’s and executor’s memory
     * smaller data set is broadcasted by the driver to all Spark executors
     * by default if the smaller data set is less than 10 MB